 We have continued to make good progress selling property where a receipt could better meet our aims than retaining the asset.
 Sales receipts increased from £9.93m to £10.5m (5.7% increase).
-We sold 4 units from our social housing assets when they became empty.
+We sold 4 social housing units when they became empty.
 These four units had a combination of high market values and below average net present value (NPV) and/or energy performance.
 The surplus of £1.1m will be reinvested in delivering more new homes.

-We have again made progress on reducing the number of assets with negative NPVs.
+We have again made progress on reducing the number of assets with negative investment returns.
 This is just 0.7% of stock which is above the target we set ourselves of 0.5% but has increased as a result of the rent reductions over the next four years- without this it would have been 0.3%.
-The majority of our negative NPV units are supported living accommodation and we are reviewing our income and expenditure on this portfolio.
-Unsurprisingly the rent cut has had an impact on the NPV but overall the portfolio remains strong.
+The majority of the above units are supported living accommodation and we are reviewing our income and expenditure on this portfolio.
+Unsurprisingly the rent cut has had an impact on our returns but overall the portfolio remains strong.

-In 14/15 we completed a large project to evaluate the opportunities to return and build new homes on existing sites.
+In 14/15 we completed a large project to evaluate the opportunities to build new homes on existing sites.
 In 15/16 we worked with local planning departments to appraise 50 sites and in 16/17 we will continue to develop those sites.
 We are currently working with the Local Authority to receive 5 consents for sites going forward which will deliver 48 new units.